Teaching Pre-KG Basics (Colors, Shapes, Rhymes)

 teaching pre kg basics colors shapes rhymes illustration showing preschool teacher helping kids learn shapes colors and rhymes

-• Materials: color cards, shape cards (circle/square/triangle), crayons, sorting bowls, music player.
+• Basic materials: color cards, shape cards, crayons, sorting bowls, picture cards, blocks, and rhyme pictures.

 (1/7)